Lemon Chicken Orzo Pasta (15-Minute Dinner)

 – Elizabeth

 You know those nights when your stomach is grumbling, you’re asking yourself what’s for dinner (again!), and the kitchen’s providing zero inspiration?
-Well, say hello to the perfect solution for those nights when you need a last-minute meal that’s truly crave-worthy – this delicious (and wildly simple) lemon chicken orzo pasta!
+Well, say hello to the perfect solution for those nights when you need a last-minute meal that’s truly crave-worthy, this delicious (and wildly simple) lemon chicken orzo pasta!
 I created this recipe because I wanted an (actually) 15-minute dinner without any chopping required, but that still feels elevated and special.

 I also wanted something well balanced with protein, veggies, and orzo pasta; and with fresh bursts of flavor from fresh garlic and lemon.
 Similar to my shrimp and orzo skillet (which, if you haven’t tried, what are you waiting for?!?), this easy orzo recipe really delivers on flavor and ease!
+Now you know I love finding easy hacks to lighten up meals without compromising flavor, so I wanted to make this chicken and orzo pasta without adding cream to weigh it down.
+Instead, just a little cream cheese thickens everything while adding more flavor than cream.

+And for the protein, I tested this recipe by cooking raw chicken breast & thighs, but it just didn’t have the exact flavor I wanted, and I found the chicken dried out during the quick cook time.
 So instead I went with rotisserie chicken, which adds wayyy more flavor, makes it a true 15 minute dinner (which is music to my ears), and avoids any potential dry-chicken issues.
 It’s also fabulous with my shredded slow cooker chicken, or if you don’t have any pre-cooked chicken on hand, you can quickly sauté some and then use it in this recipe as you would the rotisserie.
+And, on that note, my orzo pesto salad is a great way to use leftover orzo and works well for lunches throughout the week.

-Welcome to My Kitchen – Let’s Make Chicken Orzo with Lemon!
+Welcome to My Kitchen, Let’s Make Chicken Orzo with Lemon

 - Veg it Up: I love adding a couple handfuls of baby spinach at the end, but you could also add some chopped asparagus or frozen peas during the last few minutes of simmering.